AlexxNica/incubator-openwhisk-performance/README.md

 - 10.000 samples with a single user
 - noop action

-## Running the suites yourself
+## Running tests against your own system is simple!
-To run the suites against your own system (or any other OpenWhisk deployment really), simply use the repsective script in `/tests` script.
-Their parameters are defined inline in the respective file.
+All you have to do is use the corresponding script located in `/tests` folder, remembering that the parameters are defined inline.